My shopping cart

 1 teaspoon Cataluña N22

-O.M.G. (optional to taste, if you like a sharper flavor)
+O.M.G. (optional, and to taste, if you like a sharper mustard flavor)

 Nearly everyone has oil and vinegar lying around and here is a great way to use them.
-Strawberries are in season, and go perfectly with Orchidea in this easy and delicious dressing.
+Strawberries are starting to come into season, and go perfectly with Orchidea in this easy and delicious dressing.
 And it's not just for salads, see some of my ideas below.

 6 large strawberries, finely chopped